zachsa999/sveltekit-netlify-cms-template/README.md

-# A plug and play Sveltekit template with NetlifyCMS, MDsveX, and Tailwinds
+# A plug and play Sveltekit template with NetlifyCMS, and MDsveX

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/buhrmi/sveltekit-netlify-cms&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

-### Why Tailwinds?

-Tailwinds is configured to only use svelte html and css files, its there only as a possibility.
-With preproccess it has no effect on the speed of the deployed site if it is not used.

 Visit [kit.svelte.dev](https://kit.svelte.dev) to read the SvelteKit docs.

 Go to [netlifycms.org](https://www.netlifycms.org) to check out the static git based cms!

 Integrates with [mdsvex.com](https://mdsvex.com) for powerful clean markdown.
 This is based on [mdx](https://mdxjs.com/docs/what-is-mdx/#mdx-syntax), view this site for the syntax.

+## configure netlify

+Go to your site in the Netlify Admin

+Click identity in the sidebar

+Click Enable Identity and invite whoever you want

+Scroll down to External Providers and add a provider, for this app its GitHub, select default to hide github branding in the page

 ## create-svelte